Never Let the Spirit Die

 "Never Let the Spirit Die" is a song by Malaysian boy band, KRU, released as one of the official anthem of the 1998 Commonwealth Games.
 It was written and produced by the KRU brothers themselves.
-To promote the single, an interactive CD-ROM was released in September in conjunction with the KRU and Pepsi collaboration.
+To promote the single and its accompanying music video, an interactive CD-ROM was released in September in conjunction with the KRU and Pepsi collaboration.

 Background and recording

 The idea for the song came in March 1998.
-They initially to included the song in their debut English album, The Way We Jam.
+They initially to included the song in their debut English album, The Way We Jam, but didn't make the final cut.
 According to the KRU brothers, it was specially written and produced for the 1998 Commonwealth Games in which they intended to show their support for the games.
 They felt that since there are many songs produced for the games, they never though that the song "could be a big thing" until Pepsi approached them in early August the same year.

 Recording of "Never Let the Spirit Die" began in June 1998 and is originally recorded only in R&B ballad version at their own studio in Kuala Lumpur.
 KRU produced the song with Yusry serves as the programmer and Edry serves as the engineer.
 For the Fiesta Mix version of the song, they decided to extract the main vocals from the R&B track and done from "layer to layer" with the new arrangement.
 Yusry said that the song's reprogramming took three hours to get the best results.